TheThingsNetwork/docs/_content/applications/mqtt/api.md

 ### Uplink Fields

+>**Warning**: subscribing to specific fields has been temporarily disabled for the EU region; see [the TTN Status Page](https://status.thethings.network/incidents/z25436h9zxwq) for details.

 Each uplink field will be published to its own topic `my-app-id/devices/my-dev-id/up/<field>`.
 The payload will be a string with the value in a JSON-style encoding.

 If your fields look like the following: